Course Design at TRU-OL

 Various pedagogical theories/models have defined distance education curriculum development over the years.

-Dr. Terry Anderson, in a 2010 CIDER session, “Three Generations of Distance Education Pedagogy,” talks about the challenges and opportunity afforded by the behavioral/cognitive, constructivist and connectivist models, with a focus on the development of connectivism!
-Click for SlideShare of presentation.
+Dr. Terry Anderson’s article “Three Generations of Distance Education Pedagogy,” talks about the challenges and opportunity afforded by the behavioral/cognitive, constructivist and connectivist models, with a focus on the development of connectivism.

 Collaborative Problem-Based Learning